k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 This ID shall be mapped to APIKEY in Fabric and permissions shall be granted to as needed.
 By default, the name of this optional parameter is "client_id".

-Fabric follows the OAuth standards to verify the web services API calls.
-When a web services is requested:
+Fabric follows the OAuth standards for verifying web services API calls.
+When requesting a web service:
 1. Fabric looks for a JWT access token at the `Authorization: Bearer` header.
 2. Fabric decodes the JWT and looks for the kid.
 3. Fabric looks for kid in the JWK set which was published by the Athurization server.